 |← 2010||Summary for all Years||2012 →|

-Note: This chart ranks movie sources by the amount they earned at the domestic box office during 2011.
+Note: This chart ranks movies by the amount they earned during 2011.
 It includes movies released in previous years that earned money during 2011.
 For example, a movie released over Thanksgiving in 2010 will most likely earn money in 2010 and 2011.
 Click on the individual movie to see its total gross over all the years in which it played.

-Inflation-adjusted figures are based on ticket sale estimates, and may not be precise due to rounding errors.
+Inflation-adjusted figures are based ticket sale estimates, and may not be precise due to rounding errors.

 Our Theatrical Market pages are based on the Domestic Theatrical Market performance only.
 The Domestic Market is defined as the North American movie territory (consisting of the United States, Canada, Puerto Rico and Guam).

 The yearly amounts on our Theatrical Market pages are based on box office years.
 Each box office year starts on the first Monday of the year, so the previous year ends on the Sunday before the first Monday.
 For example, the "2017 box office year" started on January 2, 2017 so the "2016 box office year" ended on Sunday, January 1, 2017.